ryanstwrt/FRIDGe/docs/source/Assembly.md

 ## Smear Assemblies

-Smear assemblies are used to create an single region homogenous assembly.
+Smear assemblies are used to create an single-region homogenous assembly.
 This type of assembly is ideal for creating pure coolant assemblies, reflectors, or neutron shields.
 The variables for creating a smear assembly can be seen in Table 1.